 In 2023, as a remedy for the Illness Star, place a Medicine Buddha Statue in the western side of the living room or bedroom to gain peace and relaxation or a Happy Laughing Buddha with Wu Lou Money Bag for joy, wealth, good health, and happiness.

 To counteract the influence of Bad Luck Star and Flying star 3 – The Quarrelsome Star, place in the north side of the house a beautiful Golden Happy Buddha to help you find love and enjoy happiness, longevity & wealth.

-The Prosperity Luck Star will gift us with positive energy if we place a Happy Buddha on Money Frog in the southeast, which will bring us warmth, joy, and wealth.
+The Prosperity Luck Star will give us positive energy if we place a Happy Buddha on Money Frog in the southeast, bringing us warmth, joy, and wealth.

 A Happy Buddha holding Ingot Statue displayed on the east side of the living room will help us counteract the influence of the Robbery Star.

 Buddha Statue Placement in a Garden